 Enjoy spending time outside?
 Our Parks Pass offers free parking at over 50 Massachusetts state parks and forests.
 Get outdoors and try some hiking, biking, rock climbing, swimming, fishing, and more!
 Check out the Massachusetts Department of Conservation & Recreation for a list of the parks.
 New in the past year, we’ve also added the Trustees of the Reservation GoPass which gives you free or reduced admission to Trustees properties across the state.

 Any patron with a valid NOBLE library card may reserve a museum pass through the Lynnfield Library.
 Reservations can be made in person, by phone (781.334.5411), or online 24/7 from the Library website using your library card.
 Passes are available on a first-come basis and are available up to 60 days in advance, so plan ahead, especially for weekends and around holidays and school vacations.

-Other passes, such as the Isabella Stewart Gardner Museum, Museum of Science and New England Aquarium, are coupons that can be picked up at the Library once a reservation is made.
+Other passes, including the Harvard Museum of Natural History, Zoo New England, Trustees Go Pass, and new museum, North Shore Children’s Museum, are coupons that can be picked up at the Library once a reservation is made.
 The Harvard Art Museum and Parks Pass are passes that need to be returned following use.

-Many museums have policies regarding advanced reservations, masking and proof of vaccination.
+Many museums have policies or recommendations regarding advanced ticketing or timed entry.
 We strongly encourage all patrons to visit museum websites ahead of time to help plan your visit.